betheden/hebrew-grammar/content/adjective.rst

 An adjective is a word that describes another word in the sentence, usually a noun.
-In Biblical Hebrew, an adjective can sometimes function as an adverb or even as a noun.
+In Biblical Hebrew, an adjective can sometimes function as a noun or even as an adverb.

 Article
 -------